benedicteb/fitbit-log-weight/readme.md

 # Log weight

 This app does one single thing - it lets you log your weight to Fitbit directly from your Versa or Ionic.
-When adding an entry for today it will if possible use yesterdays weight as a starting point.
+When adding an entry for today it will, if possible, use yesterdays weight as a starting point.
 From there you can go up or down.

 In order to function this app requires a connection to your phone and internet to communicate with Fitbit.